0o-de-lally/ol-explorer/README.md

 - Open Libra team for their blockchain technology
 - Expo team for their excellent React Native framework
 - LegendApp team for their state management library

+## Development

+For detailed development guidelines, linting information, and testing procedures, please see the [Development Guide](DEVELOPMENT.md).